Ronnie James Dio: Black Sabbath

 Following his departure from Rainbow in 1979, Dio joined Black Sabbath, replacing the fired Ozzy Osbourne.
-Dio met Sabbath guitarist Tony Iommi by chance at The Rainbow on Sunset Strip in Los Angeles in 1979.
+Dio met Sabbath guitarist Tony Iommi by chance at the Rainbow on Sunset Strip in Los Angeles in 1979.
 The two musicians were in similar situations, as Dio was seeking a new project and Iommi needed a vocalist.
 Dio said of the encounter, "It must have been fate, because we connected so instantly."
 The pair kept in touch until Dio arrived at Iommi's Los Angeles house for a relaxed, getting-to-know-you jam session.
-On that first day, the duo wrote the song "Children of the Sea," which appeared on the Heaven and Hell album, the first the band recorded with Dio as its vocalist, released in 1980.
+On that first day, the duo wrote the song "Children of the Sea," which appeared on the Heaven and Hell album, the first the band recorded with Dio as its vocalist, being released in 1980.

 The follow-up album, Mob Rules (1981), featured new drummer Vinny Appice.
 Personality conflicts began emerging within the band.
 "Ronnie came into the band and he was doing whatever we told him, basically because he wanted the gig.
 The next album was a little different," Iommi recalled.
 In 1982, conflict arose over the mixing of the Live Evil album.
 Iommi asserted that the album's engineer began complaining to him that he would work all day long on a mix, only to have Dio return to the studio at night to "do his own mix" in which his vocals were more prominent.
 This was denied by Dio.
 The conflict led to Dio and Appice ultimately quitting the band later that year.

 In 1991, Dio returned to Black Sabbath to record the Dehumanizer album.
-The album was a minor hit, reaching the Top 40 in the United Kingdom and #44 on the US Billboard 200.
+The album was a minor hit, reaching the Top 40 in the United Kingdom and No. 44 on the US Billboard 200.
 The single "Time Machine" was featured in the movie Wayne's World, the tenth highest-grossing film of 1992.
 Close to the end of 1992, Dio and Appice again left the band, citing an inability to work with Iommi and Butler.

 Dio

 Wanting to continue together as a band, Dio and Appice formed the eponymous heavy metal band Dio in 1982.
 Vivian Campbell played guitar and Jimmy Bain played bass, the latter of whom Dio had known since his time with Rainbow.
 Their 1983 debut album, Holy Diver, included the hit singles "Rainbow in the Dark" and "Holy Diver", which have remained the band's signature songs.

-The band added keyboardist Claude Schnell and recorded two more full-length studio albums, The Last in Line (1984) and Sacred Heart (1985).
+The band added keyboardist Claude Schnell and recorded two more full-length studio albums with this lineup, The Last in Line (1984) and Sacred Heart (1985).
 A 1984 live recording, A Special from the Spectrum, was filmed during the band's second world tour and released in VHS format only.
 The band changed members over the years, eventually leaving Dio as the only original member in 1990.
 Except for a few breaks, the band was constantly touring or recording.
 They released 10 albums, with Master of the Moon being the last one, recorded in 2004.